The 3 B’s

 Beliefs (thoughts/internal dialogue)

-Even small shifts in posture and breath can begin to change how you experience the moment.
+Even small shifts in posture, breath and expression can begin to change how you experience the moment.

 It’s completely okay to guess or experiment.
 You don’t have to get it perfect.
 What matters most is simply practicing the shift.